 I’ve significantly modified the recipe over the years.
 I slashed the sugar in half from where we started, because while sugared nuts are delicious, all that sugar makes me woozy (or at least it should), especially around the holidays.
 These are sweet, but not too sweet.

 Any nuts will do: I used an equal mix of almonds, pecans, and walnuts.
-Hazelnuts and cashews are also good in this recipe.
+Hazelnuts and cashews are also good in this recipe, and macadamias are straight-up indulgent.

 A word of warning: keep these in a tightly sealed container, and preferably on a high shelf.
 They’re seriously addictive.